 But in reality: Putting a barrier up around your emotions is rarely helpful.
 You can’t simply shut out your feelings.
-People with high emotional intelligence levels know that you can’t just shut out emotions.
-Sooner or later those feelings are going to bubble to the surface.
-However, they cannot bubble to the surface while you’ve got your self-constructed psychological wall up around yourself.
+If you try to repress emotions, they will eventually bubble to the surface.

 While you’re forcing yourself to suppress your feelings, you’re putting an awful lot of stress on your muscles, particularly muscles in your neck, shoulders, face, and, yes, in your eyes.
-You tense up in order to prevent yourself from letting those tears drop.
-And that tension can last a very long time.
+You tense up to prevent yourself from letting those tears drop.
+And that tension can last an exceptionally long time.

-There is also a tremendous psychological strain that comes from suppressing emotions.
-Simply stated: it is not good to hold those feelings back.
+It is not good to hold your feelings back.
 It is much healthier to let them out in the right ways.
 And one of the best ways of working with difficult emotions is by meditating.

 You’re Crying During Meditation To Let Emotions out

 If you cry when you meditate you are probably letting your emotions out.
-It’s a way of handling things, especially if you happen to be a sensitive person.
+It’s your way of handling things.

 Those emotions have been there for a long time because you learnt to repress them.
-You started this bizarre habit of hiding them in childhood.
+You started this bizarre habit of hiding emotions in childhood.
 But it only got worse in adulthood.

-As a kid, it might not be the most popular thing to show your feelings, but you’ll get away with it because you’re a kid.
+As a kid, it might not have been the most popular thing to show your feelings, but you got away with it because you were a kid.
 Reaching adulthood, you’re expected to be unaffected and unemotional (even though none of us truly are).

-In an effort to be unemotional, you create a psychological barrier.
+In an effort to be unemotional, you created a psychological barrier.
 And by now next to none of your emotions are coming out.

 Many people show absolutely no feelings at all.
 Then something awful happens.
-Suddenly that barrier simply cannot withstand the force of the emotional tornado knocking against it.
-The wall comes down, and all those built-up emotions come bursting through you in one go.
+Suddenly their psychological barrier simply cannot withstand the force of the emotional tornado knocking against it.
+The wall comes down, and all those built-up emotions come bursting through them in one go.

 This is not healthy.
-Containing those sentiments leads to stress, anxiety, resentment, physical tension and even illness.
+Repressing emotions leads to stress, anxiety, resentment, physical tension and even illness.
 You have to break down those walls and let those emotions come pouring out before they drown you.
-That’s where meditation comes in.
-Meditation melts those walls like butter in a pan.
-Your self-created emotional prison evaporates in the heat of the meditation, in the heat of that mindfulness, that directed consciousness.

 What To Do If You Cry During Meditation